geographic information system

 Page numbers are for draft copy at present; they will be replaced with correct numbers when final book is formatted.
 Chapter numbers are correct and will not change now.

-Used on Chap.
-12: page 263
+Used in Chap.
+10: page 146; Chap.
+12: page 187

-Also known as graphical information systems
+Also known as GIS, graphical information systems

 Editing a cartography layer with gvSIG open source GIS software (Source: Emilio Gómez Fernández, CC BY-SA 3.0 via Wikimedia Commons)